ocaml/platform-blog/assemblage-intro.md

-Using that trick is possible to pre-process every source files only once, but this is fragile and not very flexible: for instance if your pre-processor is a no-op, you cannot dump the AST without writing your [own tool][dumpast] as their is no option in the compiler to do it.
+Using that trick is possible to pre-process every source files only once, but this is fragile and not very flexible: for instance if your pre-processor is a no-op, you cannot dump the AST without writing your [own tool][dumpast] as there is no option in the compiler to do it.

+FIXME: The composition model of pre-processing tools is inherently broken, the result of your file depends on the order of -pp arguments.
+If you are willing to accept that then why don't you just program in cpp and forget about module systems altogether.
+Bottom
+line: dump all your pre-processing tools, they just fuck up and slow down your build system.

 [dumpast]: https://github.com/samoht/ocaml-dumpast